Fyodor Uglov: Biography

 Uglov gained a measure of renown in the 1970s with a series of publications and tracts campaigning against alcoholism (e.g., "Suicides").
 He was on the cutting edge of Mikhail Gorbachev's ill-fated prohibition campaign, touring the country with his lectures and winning a Lenin Prize for his activities.
+In his 1986 book, Uglov claimed drunkenness was not characteristic of the Russian people until the 19th century when it was introduced and supported by Jews with the aim of undermining the Russian national character.
+Uglov later blamed the failure of the 1986 anti-alcohol campaign on a conspiracy between the bureaucracy and Jews in the media opposing the idea of sobriety.
+In addition to alcohol and tobacco, Uglov also classified rock music as drugs, the spread of which, in his opinion, was supported by the Order of the Illuminati.

 Uglov retired from medical practice at the age of 102.